 JUST EAT FOOD FEST

-On from 20th - 22nd July 2018, Just Eat Food Fest: Fantasy Fusions will transport guests to an insta-worthy world of playfulness, complete with slides, photobooths and ball pits, bringing feel good vibes to the heart of.
+On from 20th - 22nd July 2018, J (opens in new tab)ust Eat Food Fest: Fantasy Fusions will transport guests to an insta-worthy world of playfulness, complete with slides, photobooths and ball pits, bringing feel good vibes to the heart of.
 Shoreditch.
 The street food festival will offer live music, cocktails, and cool food pop-ups and will serve some of the nation’s most loved takeaway dishes with a fantastical twist.

 The event takes place at Last Days of Shoreditch, 288 Old Street, London, EC1V 9LA and is free for all.